astamm/nloptr/README.md

 Alternatively, you can set an environment variable `CMAKE_BIN` pointing to a [CMake](https://cmake.org) binary of your liking on your computer for **nloptr** to use.

+## Acknowledgments

+I would like to express my sincere gratitude to [Dirk Eddelbuettel](https://github.com/eddelbuettel), Uwe Ligges and [Jelmer Ypma](https://github.com/jyypma) for the very instructive discussions about the pros and cons of various build strategies in R packages.

 ## Reference